EBMCalculator/ebmcalculator.github.io/support.md

         <img src="assets/images/screenshots/Effect - Screenshot 3.png" alt="Effect - Screenshot 3" style="max-width:50%; height:auto; display:block; margin:0 auto; box-shadow: none;">
       </a>
     </p>
-    <p style="text-align: center;">Press the "Calculate" button to see the relevant effect estimates and their confidence intervals.</p>
+    <p>Press the "Calculate" button to see the relevant effect estimates and their confidence intervals.</p>
       <br>
       The table above provides the odds ratio (OR), but absolute risk measures offer a clearer understanding of the treatment effect’s magnitude.
 In this example, EBM Calculator displays the absolute risk increase (ARI) and number needed to treat (NNT) to cause one additional outcome, along with relative risk metrics and their confidence intervals.</p>
     <p style="text-align: center;">